Kruiser8/Kruiz-Control/js/Documentation.md

 #### OBS RemoveSource
 | | |
 ------------ | -------------
 **Info** | Used to remove an instance of a source from a scene in OBS. `<scene>` is the scene the source is in. `<source>` is the name of the source to remove.
 Note that if this is the last instance of `<source>` anywhere in the scene collection, OBS will delete the source.
-If multiple sources exist in a scene with the given name, the first one _should_ be deleted.
+If multiple sources exist in a scene with the given name, the source created first _should_ be deleted.
 **Format** | `OBS RemoveSource <scene> <source>` **Example** | `OBS RemoveSource BeeScene Bee`